Where BRV2S sits in the pressure reducing range

 - the

-The same source set also confirms adjacent variants such as BRV2B, BRV2SP and BRV2BP, which is useful when the installed valve is recognised as part of the wider BRV2 family rather than by one exact suffix only.
+The product documentation also confirms adjacent variants such as BRV2B, BRV2SP and BRV2BP, which is useful when the installed valve is recognised as part of the wider BRV2 family rather than by one exact suffix only.

-This page therefore acts as the bridge between product recognition and selection context.
+This product path acts as the bridge between product recognition and selection context.
 It helps users confirm where BRV2S fits relative to pilot-operated options like 25P and larger compact alternatives like BRV7, while keeping the discussion grounded in documented facts rather than guessed performance claims.

 Pressure range and connection positioning